colll78/cardano-lightning/docs/adrs/minimal-state.md

 possession exceeds these limits.
 If they do not, they put only their own funds at risk - not their partners.

-#### Resolve
+#### respond

-On a `resolve`:
+On a `respond`:

-- The tx is signed by `other`.
+- The continuting value has `amt` funds, where `amt` is a calculated by a function that is slightly involved ...
+FIXME
-- The receipt is valid with respect to the closer key `other`.
-The total is of `t` funds.
+- The continuing stage is `RespondedParams amt0 pend0 pend1` where
-- All cheques submitted have valid signatures from `closer`.
-Say the total amount of the cheques are `t`.
+  - `amt0` is calculated by ...
+FIXME
-- The continuing value has `amtCloser - total - t`.
-(TODO : Check)
+  - `pend0` is pend list of the closer, potentially with expired cheques dropped and the total adjusted accordingly.
-- The continuing datum has `ResolvedParams closer`.
+  - `pend1` is the pend list of the non-closer.

-Both partners have now submitted their evidence of how much they are owed from their off-chain transacting.
+Both partners have now submitted their receipt as evidence of how much they are owed from their off-chain transacting.

 At this point the L1 has all the information as to how much both participants are eligible to claim from the channel.